 Fees and costs

-Please refer to clause 21 of the General Terms and Conditions for information on the fees and costs which apply to all transactions on the eToro platform.
+Please refer to clause 21 of the General Terms and Conditions for information on the fees and costs which apply to all transactions on the etoro platform.

 As detailed on our website and in clause 21 of the General Terms and Conditions, where you trade CFDs, we will charge or credit your account with an overnight fee/credit/borrowing fee each time you keep a position open after trading hours, including on public and bank holidays.
 If you keep your position over the weekend, we will charge/credit you for three nights for positions carried over.
-The overnight fee/credit will be taken/added out of the available balance in your eToro account.
+The overnight fee/credit will be taken/added out of the available balance in your etoro account.
 How the overnight fee/credit is calculated will be different depending on your underlying product, the amount of leverage being utilised, and whether you are entering into a buy or a sell trade.
 Our overnight fees/credits are subject to change and can be viewed on our website, and the overnight fee relevant to your order will also be displayed to you when you open a position and on our fees page.

 A breakdown of all current fees is available on the Fees and Charges page on our website.